Request Your Free Consultation

 • Punitive damages if the act was malicious or egregious

-In accordance with Code of Virginia Section 8.01-38.1, punitive damages cannot exceed $350,000 in Virginia unless a jury allows it, in which case your monetary damages t will be lowered in proportion to how much you are awarded in punitive damages.
+In accordance with Code of Virginia Section 8.01-38.1, punitive damages cannot exceed $350,000 in Virginia unless a jury allows it, in which case your monetary damages will be lowered in proportion to how much you are awarded in punitive damages.

 Exceptions May Impact Your Wrongful Death Case

 There are some instances in which certain people or entities receive immunity from legal action.
 This is not shared to discourage you from filing a wrongful death lawsuit, but to prepare you in case your claim qualifies as one of these instances.
-The few exceptions generally count towards government employees that were carrying out their duties or official orders.
+The few exceptions generally count towards government employees who were carrying out their duties or official orders.

 Our firm has also helped families whose loved ones passed away from workplace injuries navigate the legal process of filing the mandatory workers’ compensation claim for damages.
 To be sure, a case evaluation by our legal team is needed immediately.